algodex/trading-bot/README.md

 Edit the .env file to your Algorand node and indexer endpoints, and add in your wallet mnemonic (without commas).

 ```
-yarn run compile-and-start-cli --assetId=insert_assetId --ladderTiers=insert_ladderTiers --spreadPercentage=insert_spreadPercentage --orderAlgoDepth=insert_orderAlgoDepth
+yarn run compile-and-start-cli --assetId=insert_assetId --ladderTiers=insert_ladderTiers --spreadPercentage=insert_spreadPercentage --orderAlgoDepth=insert_orderAlgoDepth --nearestNeighborKeep=insert_nearestNeighborKeep
 ```

-- *assetId* is the Id of the asset you want to trade on the bot
+- _assetId_ is the Id of the asset you want to trade on the bot
-- *ladderTiers* is the number of orders to place on either side of the spread
+- _ladderTiers_ is the number of orders to place on either side of the spread
-- *spreadPercentage* is the distance between each order.
+- _spreadPercentage_ is the distance between each order.
 Lower gets more rewards
+- _nearestNeighborKeep_ is the tolerance for the bot to cancel and replace orders as the price is changing.
+If your current orders are within the percentage set here, the bot will not cancel and replace until they go above this tolerance.
+This setting defaults to half of the set spread percentage
-- *orderAlgoDepth* is the order depth in algos.
+- _orderAlgoDepth_ is the order depth in algos.
 I.e. each order will be worth X algos

 ## Testing

 ```